-- ▶ If something goes wrong:
+If something goes wrong:

 - Whose fault is it?

 - Who pays for it?

-- ► That is why most (if not all) of these standards put a lot of emphasis on process and traceability.
+- That is why most (if not all) of these standards put a lot of emphasis on process and traceability (= auditable evidence).
 Who decided to do what, why, and how?

-- ▶ The bad news:
+The bad news:

-- As a qualified professional, you may become personally liable if you deliberately and intentionally (grob vorsätzlich) disregard the state of the art.
+As a qualified professional, you may become personally liable if you deliberately and intentionally (grob vorsätzlich) disregard the state of the art or do not comply to the rules (=norms,standards) that were to be applied.

-- ► The good news:
+The good news:

-- Pay attention here and you will be sorted.
+Pay attention here and you will be delivered from these evils.